Madison Brengle: 2022: Two WTA 1000 third rounds, back to top 50

-Brengle started her clay-court season at the Credit One Charleston Open.
-She retired during the third set of her first-round match against compatriot Emma Navarro due to a left knee injury.
-She returned to action at the Mutua Madrid Open.
+Brengle started her clay-court season at the Charleston Open.
+She retired during the third set of her first-round match against Emma Navarro due to a left knee injury.
+She returned to action at the Madrid Open.
 She lost in the first round of qualifying to Dayana Yastremska.
-As the top seed at the L'Open 35 de Saint-Malo, she reached the quarterfinals where she was beaten by fifth seed Maryna Zanevska.
+As the top seed at the Open de Saint-Malo, she reached the quarterfinals where she was beaten by fifth seed Maryna Zanevska.
 At the Italian Open, she lost in the final round of qualifying to Elina Avanesyan.
-However, she earned a lucky loser spot into the main draw.
-She was defeated in the second round by world No. 15 and compatriot, Coco Gauff.
-At the French Open, she lost in the second round to world No. 7 Aryna Sabalenka.
+However, she earned a lucky loser spot into the main draw but was defeated in the second round by world No. 15, Coco Gauff.
+At the French Open, she lost in the second round to world No. 7, Aryna Sabalenka.

 Brengle started her grass-court season at the Surbiton Trophy.
 As the top seed, she retired during the third set of her quarterfinal match against Arina Rodionova.
-At the Libéma Open, she lost in the first round to second seed and world No. 17, Belinda Bencic.
+At the Rosmalen Open, she lost in the first round to second seed and world No. 17, Belinda Bencic.
 Seeded second at the first edition of the Veneto Open, she lost in the first round to eventual finalist Sara Errani.
 In Eastbourne, she was defeated in the first round by British wildcard Harriet Dart.
-At Wimbledon, she lost in the first round to compatriot Lauren Davis.
+At Wimbledon, she lost in the first round to Lauren Davis.

-Brengle started her US Open Series at the Citi Open in Washington, D.C.
-She lost in the first round to Anna Kalinskaya.
-Getting past qualifying at the National Bank Open in Toronto, she was defeated in the first round by 10th seed Coco Gauff.
+Brengle started her US Open Series at the Washington Open and lost in the first round to Anna Kalinskaya.
+Getting past qualifying at the Canadian Open in Toronto, she was defeated in the first round by tenth seed Coco Gauff.
 As the top seed at the Odlum Brown Vancouver Open, she reached the quarterfinals and lost to Emma Navarro.
-At the Tennis in the Land, she upset 3rd seed and world No. 28, Ekaterina Alexandrova, in the second round.
-She lost in the quarterfinals to seventh seed and eventual finalist, Aliaksandra Sasnovich.
-At the US Open, she was beaten in the first round by world No. 5 and eventual finalist, Ons Jabeur.
+At the Tennis in the Land, she upset world No. 28, Ekaterina Alexandrova, in the second round.
+She lost in the quarterfinals to eventual finalis, Aliaksandra Sasnovich.
+At the US Open, she was beaten in the first round by eventual finalist Ons Jabeur.